bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 68°
-- Mostly Clear
+- Foggy and Humid
-- 94% humidity
+- 95% humidity
 - 4 mph wind
-- 36% cloud cover
+- 37% cloud cover
-- 28 AQI 🟩
+- 29 AQI 🟩
 - 0.36 inches of rain expected in the next 48 hours